crums-io/crums-pub/docs/index.md

 A variety factors will influence the design of "declarations".
-One thing to note is that while crumtrails are small, self-contained, and quick-to-verify, it may be acceptable if a chain's corpus of "declarations" are themselves not so compact.
+One thing to note is that while crumtrails are small, self-contained, and quick-to-verify, it may be acceptable if a chain's corpus of "declarations" is not so compact.
 For example, it may be possible to compute a perhaps computationally expensive score for a chain's trustworthiness generally.
 Opt-in discovery protocols, automation, beacon construction, and supporting proof structures.. these are topics worth addressing *after* (and *if*) a community of timechain operators develops.